rweigel/stats/python.md

   # Evaluated if none of the tests were true
 ```

-The statements associated with the <code>else</code> are called "fall-through" statements.
+The statements associated with the `else` are called "fall-through" statements.

 For example, when the following is executed